microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 The service provider can be used, for example, to discover the property being assigned to.

-This spec is adding a new version of ProvideValue that passes a similar service provider.
+This spec is adding a new version of ProvideValue to WinUI that passes a similar service provider.

 > To do: Add an Issue to cs/winrt to project IServiceProvider to .Net5 as [System.IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider)?

 ## How markup extensions are used in Xaml markup

-A developer defines a custom markup extension by subclassing the MarkupExtension class and overriding the ProvideValue method.
+A developer defines a custom markup extension by subclassing the [MarkupExtension](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Markup.MarkupExtension) class and overriding the ProvideValue method.
 This can then be used in Xaml markup: the markup extension can be created using the "{ }" markup expression syntax, and the return value from ProvideValue will be set as the property value.

 For example, given this markup extension: